reubenharry/physics/docs/physics/statisticalphysics.md

 ## Statistical physics

-A physical system has some configuration space $C$, and is fully characterized by a function $f: Time \to C$, which is typically specified by a Lagrangian.
-See the notes on [classical physics](classical.md).

 **Statistical** physics examines systems up to incomplete information, using the standard apparatus of Bayesian probability theory.
-That is, we describe our (incomplete) knowledge of a system by a probability distribution over systems, $p : Dist(Time \to C)$ .
+That is, we describe our (incomplete) knowledge of a system by a probability distribution over systems, $p : Dist(Time \to C)$, where $C$ is the configuration space of the system, classical or quantum.

 While systems live on one manifold (the microspace), the space of interest to statistical physics (call it the "macrospace") is the manifold of distributions over the original space.
 Each macrostate is really a whole distribution over microstates.
 Quantities of interest, like energy, can be viewed as expectations over the distribution.

 Often the macrospace is much lower dimensional than the microspace (when we only consider maximum-entropy distributions - see below).
 This is why statistical physics is so effective.

+!!!
+Note

+    It is important to note that statistical physics often involves very large systems (e.g. a system of $10^{23}$ particles), but doesn't need to.
+It makes total sense to consider a distribution over a single particle system.
+It is just that many common results do not hold in this situation, but all the ensembles are defined exactly the same.

 ## Equilibrium statistical physics (thermodynamics)